xLeevo/Monocle/README.md

   * Optionally install a custom icon package from elsewhere
 3. Copy *config.example.py* to *monocle/config.py* and customize it with your location, database information, and any other relevant settings.
 The comments in the config example provide some information about the options.
 4. Fill in *accounts.example.csv* with your own accounts and save it as *accounts.csv*.
+5. Import your accounts to DB using `python3.6 scripts/import_accounts.py accounts.csv`
   * You only need to fill in the usernames and passwords, the other columns will be generated for you if left blank.
+  * Easir format is GoMan.
+No headers requiered on file, just put 1 account per line with format `user:pass`
 5. `pip3 install -r requirements.txt`
   * Optionally `pip3 install` additional packages listed in optional-requirements
     * *asyncpushbullet* is required for PushBullet notifications